kingfuzz/0-Programmer/README.md

 * Store parameter configuration as YAML
 * Add "Reset 0 Coast" Button

+Nice to have:
+* A python simulator to visualize received commands - would simplify testing.

 This project is built using the fantastic [PAMPLEJUCE](https://github.com/sudara/pamplejuce) template.